Cycling Tour along the Neckar

 You start your tour in Constance, Lake Constance’s biggest town.
 600 years ago this was where the Council of Constance took place, the only council to elect a pope that was held north of the Alps.
 The Rhine leaves Lake Constance here and marks kilometre 0 on its way to the North Sea.
 Only a few minutes by foot from the medieval town centre is the Swiss town of Kreuzlingen with its lively harbour.

-First you will leisurely cycle along Lake Constance to the old Hapsburg town of Radolfzell.
-From there you will cycle past the Hegau volcanoes to Engen, which has a beautiful historical town centre.
+First you leisurely cycle along Lake Constance to the old Hapsburg town of Radolfzell.
+From there you continue past the Hegau volcanoes to Engen, which has a beautiful historical town centre.
 The ascent to the Swabian Alb lies before you now.
 However, you can alternatively tackle this stretch by train.
-You will reach today's destination with the Danube within the range of vision.
+You reach today's destination with the Danube within the range of vision.